 Amazon is launching a new Fire TV Stick HD, which is more energy efficient allowing it to be powered through a TV's USB port.

-The Fire TV Stick HD supports only 1080p – no 4K here – but is 30% slimmer and 30% faster, according to the company.
+The Fire TV Stick HD supports only 1080p – no 4K or HDR here – but is 30% slimmer and 30% faster, according to the company.
 It does not appear to support Dolby Atmos either.
-Update: It does support HDR.

 - "We’re launching our newest and most portable ever streaming device, the Fire TV Stick HD, that comes with our new Fire TV user interface and Alexa+ built in.
 Whether you’re looking to upgrade a TV at home or planning for an upcoming trip, this new device is small enough to fit in a bag and ready to deliver your full entertainment experience on any TV you connect it to," announced Amazon.